int3rc3llul4r/clspotify/CONTRIBUTING.md

 # Code review process

 The dev team looks at Pull Requests around once per day.
 After feedback has been given we expect responses within one week.
 After a week we may close the pull request if it isn't showing any activity.
-> ZSpotify updates very frequently, often multiple times per day.
+> ClSpotify updates very frequently, often multiple times per day.
 If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

 # Community